Ontario (Again) Updates Its COVID-19 Self-Assessment

 Ontario employers who are planning for an eventual return to work have been keeping a close eye on the province’s COVID-19 Self-Assessment Tool (Tool).
-The Tool directs Ontarians to self-isolate in certain circumstances.
+The Tool directs Ontarians to self-isolate in certain circumstances and undergo testing at a COVID-19 assessment centre in a number of situations.
 This is important because it relates to employers’ Occupational Health and Safety Act duties and their duty to provide statutorily-protected leaves under the Employment Standards Act, 2000.

-The Tool directs self-isolation for Ontarians who meet any of the following criteria:
+The Tool directs Ontarians to immediately go to a COVID-19 assessment centre to get tested, and otherwise self-isolate, if they meet any of the following criteria:

 - have one or more of 17 listed COVID-19 symptoms